jbcodeforce/aws-studies/docs/infra/security.md

 This is used to:

-* Delegate responsibilities to non-admin within their permission boundaries to create specific resources, like IAM user
+* Delegate responsibilities to non-admin within their permission boundaries to create specific resources, like IAM user.
 * Allow developers to self-assign policies and manage their own permissions, while makine sre they can increase their privileges.
-* Restrict one user
+* Restrict one user.

 ### Security tools